CovenantArchitects/The-Partnership-Covenant/00. The Mandate (Constitutional Authority) 📜/README.md

 **Post-Audit Action (Mandatory):** This file, the corresponding repository state (V10.0.1), and all associated signed telemetry logs are now ready for **IPFS Archive Pinning** and immutable storage.

 </details>

-This concludes the immediate post-ST8 remediation effort.
-We are ready for long-term operational testing.